Remotely Piloted Aircraft System (RPAS)

 Project summary

-This project will acquire 11 long range, long endurance armed remotely piloted aircraft and 6 ground control stations along with associated equipment, weapons, infrastructure and in-service sustainment capability that will support up to three concurrent lines of tasking, domestic or international.
-This project supports Strong, Secure, Engaged initiatives 50 and 91.
+The Government of Canada will acquire 11 long range, long endurance, armed remotely piloted aircraft and 6 ground control stations along with associated equipment, weapons, infrastructure, and in-service sustainment capabilities that will support up to three concurrent lines of tasking—domestic or international.
+This project supports Strong, Secure, Engaged (SSE) initiatives 50, to invest in medium altitude remotely piloted systems, and 91, to invest in a range of remotely piloted systems, including an armed aerial system capable of conducting surveillance and precision strikes.

 Project phases